Study with us

 The Archives Centre has offered storage to other organisations on a temporary basis.
 Such arrangements are governed by the terms of the specific agreements in place between the College and the particular partner.

 The staffing levels and structure of the Archives Centre are set by the Director, subject to the approval of the Bursar and confirmation of the available financial resources.
-The College is committed to maintaining a professional team capable of meeting the preservation and cataloguing needs of the collections in its care (to the standards set out in the Conservation and Preservation, Collections Processing and Cataloguing, and Access Policy and Service Delivery charters).
+The College is committed to maintaining a professional team capable of meeting the preservation and cataloguing needs of the collections in its care (to the standards set out in the Conservation and Preservation, Cataloguing and Collection Processing, and Access Policy and Service Delivery charters).
 This means employing professional archivists and conservators, who have achieved a relevant and recognised postgraduate qualification.
 All staff of the Churchill Archives Centre are employees of Churchill College, and subject to the terms and conditions, benefits, policies and procedures set out in their individual contracts of employment, and in the Staff Handbook.

 The Churchill Archives Centre has a commitment to supporting professional development and training, subject always to available resources and to the constraints of the particular job.
 This is monitored on an annual individual basis through the College appraisal process, which sets work and training objectives.